DiveGearAdvice.comUpdated July 2026

 Questions to ask: Does the training centre have post-sale servicing capability?
 Can you return or exchange if something doesn't work?
 Are the included items the same quality offered in the shop, or lower-spec versions?

 The dive shop relationship matters more than the initial discount.
-A shop that supports you through your first 50 dives is worth more than saving £100 upfront from an online retailer you'll never speak to again.
+A shop that supports you through your first 50 dives is worth more than a small saving upfront from an online retailer you'll never speak to again.

 What to Check When Your Package Arrives